Skip to Content

 The University is currently advertising for the following position internally:

-Staff can view internal and external vacancies through iTrent Employee Self-Service.
+Staff can view internal and external vacancies through iTrent Employee Self-Service (via the 'Useful Links' noted under the staff profile 'Utility menu' dropdown).

 For career updates, staff can also follow the Recruitment team on Twitter: @QUBWorkHere